-Locate the email from studentedition@certiphi.com title "Application Station - Student Edition."
-The email will include step-by-step instructions (also listed immediately below) for accessing Application Station- Student Edition to pay for the drug screen as well as locate a collection site.
-If none of the collection sites listed are convenient (within 30 minute drive), please contact Certiphi's Occupational Health Screening Department for assistance with locating an alternate location; phone number 800-803-7859.
+Locate the email from studentedition@certiphi.com title ""Application Station - Student Edition".
+The email will include step-by-step instructions (also listed immediately below) for accessing Application Station Student: Edition to pay for the drug screen as well as locate a collection site. step instructions (also listed immediately below) for accessing Application Station Student: Edition to pay for the drug screen as well as locate a collection site. step instructions (also listed immediately below) for accessing Application Station Student: Edition to pay for the drug screen as well as locate a collection site. streening-listed-are convenient (within 30 minute drive), please contact Certiphi's Occupational Health Screening Department for assistance with locating an alternate location; phone number 800-803-7859.